sklarman/wordnet-distance/README.md

 WordnNet-distance uses in-memory Jena triplestore with its embedded Lucene library.
 It requires a specifically structured WordNet RDF graph, which is supplied within this repository (**wordnet-distance.ttl.zip**).
 The zip file must be unpacked in the main service's directory.

-The service runs at http://localhost:4567 and requires the follwoing parameters:
+The service runs at http://localhost:4567 and requires the following query parameters:

-*'word1':	(String) first word
+* 'word1':	(String) first word
-*'word2':	(String) second word
+* 'word2':	(String) second word
-*'details':	(Boolean) additional details about the score
+* 'details':	(Boolean) additional details about the score

 Examples:
 ------------------------------

 Observe how the sense of the same word changes depending on the choice of the other word it is compared to.
-In this implementation, the service searches for the most similar meaning, hence implicitly disambiguating the words towards the closest possible context that both words share.
+In this implementation, the service searches for the most similar meaning, thus implicitly disambiguating the words towards the closest possible context that both words share.

 ```
 // "mind" vs. "consider"